-Recent statistics from the Centers for Disease Control and Prevention (CDC) show that many teenagers think smoking is cool.
-The CDC states that while the number of teens who smoke continues to drop each year, this trend is slowing.
-This is concerning because cigarette use among teens leads to health problems when those teens become adults.
+Recent statistics from the CDC show that many teenagers think smoking is cool.
+The CDC says that while the number of teens who smoke keeps dropping each year, this trend is slowing.
+This is worrisome because cigarette use among teens leads to health problems when those teens become adults.

-That is why it is important to be diligent as parents and do your best to prevent your child from starting smoking.
+That is why it is important to be diligent as parents and do your best to stop your child from starting smoking.

 Cigarette advertising is more limited than in the past, but still remains fairly obvious.